ruipedro-pinheiro/ruipedro-pinheiro/README.md

 ## 💫 About Me

 From tinkering with HTML & CSS as a teenager to building my first React app, I’ve always been driven by the thrill of turning ideas into interactive experiences.
 Front‑end development hooked me with instant feedback and creative freedom.

 In 2025, I took the leap into systems programming by joining **42 Lausanne**.
-Here, I’ve swapped JavaScript for **C**, traded frameworks for **Unix/Linux** internals, and fallen in love with pointers, memory management and shell scripting.
+Here, I’ve swapped JavaScript for **C**, traded frameworks for **Unix/Linux** internals, and fallen in love with **algorithmic puzzles, defensive programming and performance optimization**.
 Every error is a puzzle; every program, a lesson in precision.

 My long‑term vision is to blend both worlds as a **Fullstack Developer** or **Software Engineer** with a strong **cybersecurity** mindset.
 Whether I’m hardening network services, automating deployments as a sysadmin, or prototyping a new API, I aim to write code that’s secure, efficient and maintainable.